Kebbi boat disaster: Aftermath

 Nigerian president Muhammadu Buhari offered his condolences to the families of the victims.

 Many Nigerian organizations donated funds for the families of the victims.
 The Nigerian Governors' Forum donated 50 million nairas to the families of the victims.
 The governor of Kebbi State, Abubakar Atiku Bagudu, promised 11 million nairas for the victims' families.

-A number of organizations criticized the government over the increasing number of boat accidents, blaming them on a lack of enforcement of safety regulations.
+A number of organizations criticized the government over the increasing number of boat accidents, blaming it over a lack of enforcement of safety regulations.
 The president of the National Council of Managing Directors of Licensed Customs Agents suggested that the government should buy ferries in order to guarantee safety to the public.
-The Emir of Yauri, Muhammad Zayyanu, asked the government to dredge the Niger River and ensure that every boat operator had enough life jackets for each passenger.
-The Association of Tourist Boat Operators and Water Transporters of Nigeria described the incident as a "national tragedy" and an "embarrassment to the nation" and called on the government to map rivers, dredge rivers, and remove old wrecks.
+The Emir of Yauri, Muhammad Zayyanu, asked the government to dredge the Niger River to prevent similar accidents and ensure that every boat operator had life jackets for each passenger.
+The Association of Tourist Boat Operators and Water Transporters of Nigeria described the incident as a "national tragedy" and an "embarrassment to the nation" and called on the government to map and dredge rivers, and remove old wrecks.

 Representing the government, the National Inland Waterways Authority blamed the operators of the ferry for overloading the boat and violating safety regulations.
 The authority promised to enforce safety regulations such as ensuring that boats have enough life jackets for each passenger on board and banning ferries from operating at night.
 On June 3, the NIWA announced a mandatory training course for all boat operators, granting the title of "certified captain" to those who complete the course.
 The governor of Kebbi State, Atiku Bagudu, promised to conduct a review of maritime laws in order to prevent future accidents.
 The Niger State police asked all boat operators to comply with safety regulations, including life jackets, and adhering to maximum boat capacities.